niksilver/board-game-framework/docs/concepts.md

 The fields `From`, `To`, `Num`, `Time` and `Intent` appear in all envelopes apart from Closed, which doesn't have any other fields.

-The Elm library adjusts the names slightly to help with type safety and consistency between these types.
+The Elm library adjusts these names slightly to exploit type safety and consistency.

 ## Envelope details